eaglenetwork/eaglenetwork.github.io/README.md

 ## This is for educational purposes only.
 Don't hack or use these clients fr
 [Like, do not use these.](https://providence4.github.io)
 ### Make sure to enable redirects on the website for TESTING!

+Password added for security.
+Guessing it won't work :D